 So it’s basically summertime all year round here in The Bahamas.
 Even though summer officially starts June 21st, It’s already crazy hot here and the sun is always blazing.
-Here are a few tips for keeping your skin protected this summer and year-round because we know its always hot here.
+Protecting your skin is very important to avoid sunburn and premature aging.
+Here are a few tips for keeping your skin protected this summer and year-round because we know it’s always hot here.

 1. Layer Your Products

 Nowadays there are primers, face creams, tinted moisturizers that all have SPF.
 You can even opt for a tinted moisturizer.
 Work these products into your daily routine to keep your skin protected from the harsh UV rays.
 I use my Eucerin daily protection moisturizer with 30 SPF every day even if I won’t be in the sun.

 You don’t have to look silly covered head to toe in hot clothing.
 There are a number of companies that make stylish swimsuits and rash guards.
 I’ve even seen swimsuits that claim to provide SPF protection up to a certain number if you try it out let me know.
 Protecting your skin is important, but know we still want to look cute.
 I found the cutest rashguard from Roxy for those long days in the sun.